 Works by this artist may be found in prominent public and private collections.
 Since 2015 alone, Enochs has been commissioned to create monumental sculptures for the Monroe County Courthouse (Bloomington, IN), Longs Peak Totem (Westminster, CO), Bicentennial Plaza for the Indiana State House (Indianapolis, IN), and Indianapolis Firefighters Campus (Indianapolis, IN).
 In 2016, he was named one of the top 200 artists in Indiana’s history and created a piece for the Indiana State Museum’s Bicentennial exhibit.
 That work was added to the permanent collection of the Indiana State Museum in Fall 2017.

-* Long-Sharp Gallery is pleased to represent Dale Enochs.
+* Long-Sharp Gallery is honored to exclusively represent Dale Enochs.